 2019 has been a year for returning to my roots and as many people have noted the influence of the African influence I decided to explore and ‘let free’ my inner spirit and this is reflected in my ‘Pebble Vases’.
 The white agate inlay heightens the shape of the pot.

 This year has also seem my work being influenced by Dorothy Feibleman – an expert in Nerikomi (a Japanese version of agate).
 Her clean lines and patterns, through the use of an extruder, will be my goal and one I am looking forward to mastering.

 A strange year for us all with the Coronavirus shutting down our social lives.
 Before our lives changed I was fortunate to be accepted for 3 mayor Ceramic Festivals: ‘Earth & Fire’ International Ceramic Fair’; Hepworth Wakefield Contemporary Ceramic Fair and Sheffield Ceramic Festival, but all 3 festivals have been cancelled or postponed.
 C’est la vie!

-I was very fortunate to have my studio just across the yard so I have spent my ‘lockdown’ experimenting with refining my Nerikomi skills.
+I was very fortunate to have my studio just across the yard so I have spent my ‘lockdown’ experimenting with refining my skills.
 An interesting and oftentimes frustrating experience with lots of high and lows!
-Making agateware is not a straight forward process as so many variables come into play, such as different shrinking rates causing cracking of the clay patterns or smearing of the patterns because the clay is still a little bit too moist!
-So a lot of gritting of teeth and wedging of clay!
+Making Agate/Nerikomi patterns is not a straight forward process as so many variables come into play, such as different shrinking rates of the coloured clays so causing separation of the clay bodies; smearing of the patterns because the clay is still a little bit too moist or has been overwedges!
+So a lot of gritting of teeth but eager/nervous anticipation when the kiln door opens!
 But it has been fun creating different patterns such as the Nerikomi patterned plate below.

 ‘Black and White’ (Ref no: 19.137)